YahyaBeguare/DEFI-Smart-Contracts/README.md

 ### ERC20

-The ERC20 contract defines a standard for fungible tokens.
-It's commonly used for creating utility tokens, governance tokens, or stablecoins in the DeFi ecosystem.
+The ERC-20 contract defines a standard for fungible tokens, widely used for utility tokens, governance tokens, and various other applications in the DeFi ecosystem

 **Features:**